charbeltrad1/take-home/README.md

      "bar": "some_encrypted_string"
    }
    ```
-3. **Base64** encryption algorythm should be easily swappable by another algorithm without much changes in the codebase.
+3. The **Base64** encryption algorithm should be easily replaceable with another algorithm without requiring significant changes to the codebase.
 4. Create a `/sign` endpoint which takes a JSON payload and computes a
 cryptographic signature for the plaintext payload in HMAC.
 The signature is then
 sent in a JSON response.